Keith Drury’s Backpacking equipment list

 Everything else is cheap and easy—a sleeping bag, pack and shelter are the only three you need to borrow or buy for your first trip.

-This is writer to a novice considering
+This article is written to a novice

-their first hike—not to elite fastpackers.
+elite fastpackers.

 Like all introductory articles (and courses for that matter) they are

-the following will not apply.
-But to
+of the following will not apply to you.

-equipment guide for my
+equipment guide for my Backpacking course at

-OK HERE IS WHAT YOU NEED IN DETAIL:
+OK, HERE IS WHAT YOU NEED IN DETAIL:

 The